-Graduate students in English at CUA are funded primarily through a teaching fellowship, which for the 2018-19 academic year has the following components:
+Graduate students in English at CUA are funded primarily through a teaching fellowship, which has the following components:

 - Full-tuition scholarship during the fall and spring semesters, currently valued at $49,680 per year.